Search

 Since Russia's invasion in February 2022, Ukraine has gathered extensive battlefield information, including systematically logged combat statistics and millions of hours of drone footage captured from above.

-Such data is important for training AI models, which require large volumes of real-world information to identify patterns and predict how people or objects might act in various situations.
+Such data is important for training AI models, which require large volumes of real-world information to identify patterns and predict how people or objects might act.
+Fedorov previously described Kyiv's wartime data trove as one of its "cards" in negotiations with other nations.

-Fedorov has previously said Ukraine was using AI technology from U.S. data analytics firm Palantir for both military and civilian applications.
+Fedorov has previously said Ukraine was using AI technology from U.S. data analytics firm Palantir.

 Outlining his plans for the wartime defence ministry after his appointment, he said he wanted to "more actively" integrate allies into projects.